Horatio Nelson, 1st Viscount Nelson: Battle of Santa Cruz de Tenerife

 The battle plan called for a combination of naval bombardments and an amphibious landing.
 The initial attempt was called off after adverse currents hampered the assault and the element of surprise was lost.
-Nelson immediately ordered another assault, but this was beaten back.
-He prepared for a third attempt, to take place during the night.
-Although he personally led one of the battalions, the operation ended in failure, as the Spanish were better prepared than had been expected and had secured strong defensive positions.
+Nelson immediately ordered another assault, but was beaten back.
+He prepared for a third attempt to take place during the night.
+Although he personally led one of the battalions, the operation ended in failure as the Spanish were better prepared than expected and had secured strong defensive positions.
 Several of the boats failed to land at the correct positions in the confusion, while those that did were swept by gunfire and grapeshot.
-Nelson's boat reached its intended landing point, but as he stepped ashore, he was hit in the right arm by a musketball, which fractured his humerus in multiple places.
-He was rowed back to Theseus to be attended to by its surgeon, Thomas Eshelby.
+Nelson's boat reached its intended landing point, but as he stepped ashore, he was hit in the right arm by a musketball which fractured his humerus in multiple places.
+He was rowed back to Theseus to be attended by its surgeon Thomas Eshelby.
 Upon arriving at his ship, he refused to be helped aboard, declaring:

 "Let me alone!
 I have yet legs left and one arm.
 Tell the surgeon to make haste and get his instruments.
 I know I must lose my right arm and the sooner it is off, the better".

 A tourniquet saved him from exsanguinating, and Eshelby amputated most of his right arm.
 Within half an hour, Nelson had returned to issuing orders to his captains.
-Years later, he would excuse himself to Commodore John Thomas Duckworth for not writing longer letters due to not being naturally left-handed.
-Later on, he developed the sensation of phantom limb in the area of his amputation and declared that he had "found the direct evidence of the existence of soul".
+Years later, he would excuse himself to Commodore John Thomas Duckworth for not writing longer letters as he was not naturally left-handed.
+Later on, he developed the sensation of phantom limb in the area of his amputation and declared he had "found the direct evidence of the existence of soul".
 Meanwhile, a force under Sir Thomas Troubridge had fought their way to the main square but could go no further.
-Unable to return to the fleet because their boats had been sunk, Troubridge was forced to enter into negotiations with the Spanish commander, and the British were allowed to withdraw.
-The expedition had failed to achieve any of its objectives and had left a quarter of the landing force dead or wounded.

-The squadron remained off Tenerife for a further three days and, by 16 August, had rejoined Lord John Jervis' fleet off Cadiz.
-Despondently, Nelson wrote to Jervis:
+Unable to return to the fleet because their boats had sunk, Troubridge was forced to enter into negotiations with the Spanish commander, and the British were allowed to withdraw.
+The expedition failed to achieve any of its objectives and left a quarter of the landing force dead or wounded.
+The squadron remained off Tenerife for a further three days, and by 16 August had rejoined Lord John Jervis' fleet off Cádiz.
+Despondent, Nelson wrote to Jervis:

 "A left-handed Admiral will never again be considered as useful, therefore the sooner I get to a very humble cottage the better, and make room for a better man to serve the state".